matomo-org/developer-documentation/docs/core-team-workflow.md

 All code committed to git is reviewed by at least one other developer in the team.
 Very often, Piwik developers themselves will send bigger changes by pull request for review before committing.
 All pull requests or patches submitted by external developers are extensively reviewed.

 It is highly recommended that code committed in the [master branch](https://github.com/piwik/piwik) respects the [Piwik coding standards](http://piwik.org/participate/coding-standards), does not cause tests to fail, and does not create regessions in the UI or the platform.
-It is also highly recommended that the [UI be manually tested](http://piwik.org/participate/user-interface) if the user interface is affected by the change.
-Finally, the commit message should reference a ticket number in almost all cases; for example,
+And the commit message should reference a ticket number in almost all cases; for example,

     fixes #159 - changed patch to use wrapInner() instead of wrap()